JasonPuglisi/descent/README.md

 ### Weather

-Weather is powered by the [Dark Sky API](https://darksky.net/dev/), which requires a personal API key if you're hosting the app yourself.
-You should set this API key to the `DARK_SKY_KEY` environment variable.
+Weather is powered by the [Dark Sky API](https://darksky.net/dev/), or the [OpenWeatherMap API](https://openweathermap.org/api)–both of which require a personal API key if you're hosting the app yourself.
+For Dark Sky, you should set this API key to the `DARK_SKY_KEY` environment variable.
 Note that Dark Sky API used to be branded as Forecast API.
 This application previously accepted the `FORECAST_KEY` environment variable, and will continue to do so, but `DARK_SKY_KEY` will be given priority.
+For OpenWeatherMap, you should set this API key to the `OPENWEATHERMAP_KEY` environment variable.

+The officially-hosted version of this web app uses the OpenWeatherMap API to keep it free.

 To enable weather display, you must allow the app to access your location.
 This feature relies on HTML5 geolocation, so it will work in most modern browsers.